Kenneth Feinberg To Mediate Roundup Settlement Talks Between Bayer And Plaintiffs

 Kenneth Feinberg has been called on to tackle the emotionally grueling job of figuring out the monetary value of victims' lives following a slew of tragedies.
 And now, a federal judge in California has appointed the prominent attorney to do it again.

-This time, Feinberg will serve as mediator for court-mandated settlement talks between Bayer and people who say the company's glysophate-based weed killer Roundup gave them cancer, the Associated Press reported.
+This time, Feinberg will serve as mediator for court-mandated settlement talks between Bayer and people who say the company's glysophate-based weedkiller, Roundup, gave them cancer, The Associated Press reports.

 Judge Vince Chhabria, who is hearing a group of lawsuits against Bayer in San Francisco, ordered lawyers for the company and for the plaintiffs to meet over the next 14 days.

 As NPR's Richard Gonzales reported earlier this month, "a California jury awarded a couple more than $2 billion in a verdict against Monsanto, a subsidiary of Bayer.
-This is the third recent court decision involving claims that the company's Roundup weed killer caused cancer."
+This is the third recent court decision involving claims that the company's Roundup weedkiller caused cancer."

 The company is appealing each of the verdicts and insists there is no link between Roundup and the illnesses.